 Beeswax and carnauba wax: One of the problems I have with other brow pomades is that their formulas are unforgiving.
 In this area, Boy Brow stands out above the rest.
 The beeswax and carnauba wax hold hairs in place without stiffness, making it easy to correct a mistake if you think you layered the product on too thick.

 Oleic acid: Soft hair is always the goal, and the fatty acids in this olive oil-derived ingredient help keep your brow hair moisturized.

-Atelocollagen: Collagen is naturally made in our bodies, and atelocollagen is a water-soluble version that helps strengthen and condition your hair.
+Atelocollagen: Collagen is naturally made in our bodies, and atelocollagen is a water-soluble version which the brand claims can help strengthen and condition your hair.

 It's also worth noting that this product is clean by Byrdie's standards, as well as cruelty-free, dermatologist- and ophthalmologist-tested, and formulated without fragrances or alcohol.

 The Application: Almost foolproof